 Hormetic Exercise Promotes Human Health and Resilience

-Resilience and health have become two interchangeable words with adaptation being at the root of both.
-It has long been debated that actions and behaviours of human nature are driven by a seeking of hedonic experiences, and an avoidance of discomforts and pain.
-This often-cited opioid and dopaminergic way of living just may be why the global rate of obesity and its related comorbidities continue to rise (C.D.C., 2020; Yohn et al., n.d.; Leknes & Tracey, 2008) and why a push for healthcare and prevention to include hormesis through exercise as a mandatory policy.
-It is well-established that exercise upregulates stressful biochemical processes and their antagonistic responses which facilitate beneficial phenotypic health parameters (Margaritelis et al., 2020).
-There is a correlation between health and resilience that comes from the “conditioning” and “adaptation” (Peake et al., 2015) of challenging exercise that can epigenetically change (Simmons, 2008) us if the means to do so are enforced and supported.
-While physical fitness does not have to be “painful” there is a level that must be reached in order to reap the myriad of benefits to all endogenous systems.
-This involves a progressive hormetic approach of “leaning into” the biological stress and physical discomforts of high-intensity exercise and resisting our nature’s calling.
-The aim of this paper is to not only provide a case for hormetic exercise protocols for multiple areas of further health research and promotion regardless of demographic but to provide contexts where this type of training can be helpful.
-A focus on different health systems from a holistic approach (the holistic effect), and the biochemical and physiological effects of high-intensity exercise (cardiorespiratory and/or resistance training methods) versus low and moderate-intensity exercise and its protective factors on health will be provided.
+Resilience and health have become two interchangeable words with adaptation to environments being at the root of both.
+Physical fitness provides a mechanistic means of adapting to a variety of environments and biological stresses.
+While physical fitness does not have to be painful, there is a level that must be reached in order to reap the myriad of health and resilience benefits that can occur in endogenous physiological systems, and biochemical pathways.
+This involves a progressive hormetic approachof partaking in the biological stress and physical discomforts of high-intensity exercise.
+The aim of this paper is to not only provide a case for hormetic exercise protocols for multiple areas of further health research and promotion, but the aim is also to provide contexts where this type of training can be helpful while also being cognizant that even hormetic exercise needs to be monitored and managed to prevent any form of overtraining residual such as high reactive oxygen species production.
+A holistic approach (the holistic effect) of the biochemical and physiological effects of high-intensity exercise (cardiorespiratory and/or resistance training methods) versus low and moderate-intensity exercise and its protective factors on health will be provided.

 A Case for More Stress in Promoting Health